SharePoint/sp-dev-docs/docs/general-development/sharepoint-workflow-object-model.md

 ---
-title: SharePoint 2013 workflow object model ms.prod: SHAREPOINT ms.assetid: be615a89-3201-4cd8-bbc7-15f3abf9f668
+title: SharePoint workflow object model ms.prod: SHAREPOINT ms.assetid: be615a89-3201-4cd8-bbc7-15f3abf9f668
 ---

-# SharePoint 2013 workflow object model
+# SharePoint workflow object model
-Get a brief introduction to the workflow object model in SharePoint 2013.
+Get a brief introduction to the workflow object model in SharePoint.
-## SharePoint 2013 workflow object model
+## SharePoint workflow object model
 <a name="bk_SPwfom"> </a>

-The SharePoint 2013 object model is built on top of the .NET Framework 4 object model for Windows Workflow Foundation 4, but with innovations that enable workflow functionality in SharePoint generally, and in SharePoint Add-ins in particular.
+The SharePoint object model is built on top of the .NET Framework 4 object model for Windows Workflow Foundation 4, but with innovations that enable workflow functionality in SharePoint generally, and in SharePoint Add-ins in particular.
 The native .NET Framework 4 object model for Windows Workflow Foundation 4 is located in the .NET Framework  [System.Workflow namespaces](http://msdn.microsoft.com/en-us/library/gg145026.aspx).